MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-sql-server-db-to-azure.md

 - Contoso needs to ensure that their new Azure database workloads are secure.
 [Learn more](https://docs.microsoft.com/azure/sql-database/sql-database-security-overview).
 - In particular, Contoso should review the firewall and virtual network configurations.
-- Setup [Private Link](https://docs.microsoft.comazure/azure-sql/database/private-endpoint-overview) so that all database traffic is kept inside Azure and the on-premises network.
+- Setup [Private Link](https://docs.microsoft.com/azure/azure-sql/database/private-endpoint-overview) so that all database traffic is kept inside Azure and the on-premises network.
-- Enable [Azure Advanced Threat Protection](https://docs.microsoft.com/azure/azure-sql/database/threat-detection-overview) for Azure SQL Database
+- Enable [Azure Advanced Threat Protection](https://docs.microsoft.com/azure/azure-sql/database/threat-detection-overview) for Azure SQL Database.

 #### Backups